Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FUTURE RESEARCH DIRECTIONS

-Digital twin (DT) is a technology that represents a physical object, service, or even an entire system in its counterpart digital version \cite{[7.8],[7.9]}.
+DT is a technology representing a physical object, service, or even an entire system in its counterpart digital version \cite{[7.8]}.
 The DT framework aids the operation of complex systems by providing insights into how these assets behave under various simulated circumstances that will help improve decision-making and optimise these systems.
-As reported by Gartner, DT is envisioned to be one of the most influential industry 4.0 technologies in the next decade \cite{[7.11]}.
-Furthermore, DT is a data-driven technology that can provide system operation excellency by leveraging real-time analysis when paired with AI \cite{[7.10]}.
+As reported by Gartner, DT is envisioned to be one of the most influential industry 4.0 technologies in the next decade.
+Furthermore, DT is a data-driven technology that can provide system operation excellency by leveraging real-time analysis when paired with AI.
 However, The DT faces the challenges associated with big data and privacy protection.
-Accordingly, a novel collaborative paradigm can be achieved when fusing FL with DT systems in order to meet these challenges.
-As two emerging and promising techniques, FL and DT can help reduce wireless networks' operation complexity and realise 6G-based IoE applications.
-Despite the scarcity of works that leverage such fusion in the literature, it is envisioned to become an essential part of the next generations of wireless networks.
+Accordingly, a novel collaborative paradigm can be achieved when fusing FL with DT systems to meet these challenges.
+As two emerging and promising techniques, FL and DT can help reduce wireless networks' operation complexity and realise 6G-based IoE applications \cite{[10.4]}.
+Despite the literature's scarcity of works that leverage such fusion, it is envisioned to become an essential part of the next generations of wireless networks.
 Future research may consider using FL with DT to share knowledge between DT nodes and develop a common understanding.
-In addition, the DT can assist FL tasks, for example, by quantifying DT node's trust and selecting clients based on the degree of trust.
-Communication efficiency and transmission cost in wireless systems are also important future research directions that could be improved by using FL and DT combined.
+In addition, the DT can assist FL tasks, for example, by quantifying the DT node's trust and selecting clients based on the degree of trust.